Skip to main content

 Overview

-SystemView has the capability to monitor how applications use dynamic storage.
+SystemView can monitor how embedded system applications use dynamic storage.
 This means that if your application uses the C or C++ heap, multiple custom heaps, or memory pool objects offered by an RTOS, you can trace how these are used over time.
-SystemView can monitor each of these within the same application, analyze their usage patterns, and present the collected information in a format that allows you to assess the load on your heap, identify potential memory leaks, track peak memory usage, and more.
+SystemView can monitor each of these within the same application, analyze their usage patterns, and present the collected information in a format that allows you to assess the load on your memory heap, identify potential memory leaks, track peak memory usage, and more.

 List of different heaps